-In the past, Trainers have shared that they would like to learn more and develop skills in different areas.
-The APPEL Network started in September 2020 with a series of monthly webinars on a range of different topics, including leadership skills, motivating students, and fostering critical thinking.
-You can view recordings of these webinars and sign up for future webinars at https://www.appel.ie/events/the-appel-network/.
+Trainers have shared that they would like to learn more and develop skills in different areas.
+The APPEL Network is a series of webinars on a range of topics, including leadership skills, motivating students, and fostering critical thinking.
+You can view recordings of these webinars here.